Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Construction of a Bogovskij operator

 holds for all test functions, not necessarily compactly supported.

 Finally, if any of the right hand sides above is finite, then $Bf$ is in the closure of $C_0^{\infty}(\Omega;\rn)$ with respect to the norm appearing as the relevant left hand side.

-\end{theorem} \begin{proof} We divide the proof into five small subsections.
-In the first subsection, we construct the first auxiliary operator, which satisfies weighted $ L^{p} $ bounds but not much more.
+\end{theorem} \begin{proof} We divide the proof into five subsections.
+In Subsection~\ref{sec:auxop}, we construct the first auxiliary operator, which satisfies weighted $ L^{p} $ bounds but not much more.
 This follows by just gluing together the objects constructed so far.
-Then we form an adapted space-time decomposition of the domain, which together with the auxiliary operator is used to decompose the input data into localized pieces.
-This is used the define the regularized solution operator locally.
-The last sections are devoted to verifying the claimed bounds.
+Then in Subsection~\ref{sec:whitney} we form an adapted space-time decomposition of the domain, which together with the auxiliary operator is used to decompose the input data into localized pieces.
+This is used in Subsection~\ref{sec:construction} to define the operator from Theorem~\ref{thm:bogovski_on_w1p} locally.
+This is followed by verifying the claimed bounds.